The Character

 Tadreej's framework rests on a distinction between what a person can do and who a person is.
 The Seven Capacities describe intellectual abilities — the tools of sovereign thought.
 The Seven Dispositions describe the character traits that determine whether those tools are ever picked up.

 A person with capacities but without dispositions is technically capable and morally inert.
 A person with dispositions but without capacities is well-meaning but intellectually unarmed.
-Tadreej builds both — capacities through structured programmes, dispositions through a culture of seriousness, service, and mutual accountability.
+A complete framework for intellectual sovereignty must account for both.